-Red-eared Slider Turtles are also omnivorous, eating a wide range of both plants and animals.
+Red-eared slider turtles are also omnivorous, eating a wide range of both plants and animals.
 They upset the biodiversity of our waterways by competing with native turtles for food and territory.

-Red-eared Slider Turtles are a threat to both the Manning River Helmeted Turtle and the Hunter River Turtle.
+Red-eared slider turtles are a threat to both the Manning River helmeted turtle and the Hunter River Turtle.

-Learn more about this feral pest and why it is listed as one of the world's 100 most invasive species.
+Go to the 'Turtles in our rivers' webpage to find more information about this feral pest and why it is listed as one of the world's 100 most invasive species.